risawitama/verbose-potato/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.